Twitter news chief steps down in latest executive departure

 Twitter, which has battled to reverse a steady decline in its once-heady pace of growth, surpassed targets for virtually every metric Wall Street scrutinized in its last reported quarter.

-Prior to this result, Twitter had lost a large chunk of its market value since the start of 2014 - at the back of lackluster user and usage growth.
-(Reporting by Natalie Grover in Bangalore; Editing by Ken Wills)
+Prior to this result, Twitter had lost a large chunk of its market value since the start of 2014 - at the back of lacklustre user and usage growth.